jmjatlanta/bitshares-core-wiki/How-to-setup-your-witness-for-test-net-(Ubuntu-14.04-LTS-64-bit).md

-The following instructions covers the setup of a witness in Ubuntu 14.04.
+The following instructions covers the setup of a witness in Ubuntu 14.04 LTS (64-bit).
 The instructions are specific for the Test 5 release, but should be easily ported to other releases.

 You can get latest version with chain id, genesis, and github tag here https://github.com/cryptonomex/graphene/releases